-Covid 19 coronavirus: Trans-Tasman bubble could 'turbocharge' travel tourism spend to $4b - report
+Covid 19 coronavirus: Transtasman bubble could 'turbocharge' travel tourism spend to $4b - report

 But a leading epidemiologist warns against viewing economic and health impacts in isolation from each other, and calls for New Zealand to continue its cautious approach.

-A trans-Tasman bubble has been on the cards since May, and tourism operators, business associations and the air travel industry have all been busy lobbying for it to happen as soon as safely possible - particularly as the ski season gets under way.
+A transtasman bubble has been on the cards since May, and tourism operators, business associations and the air travel industry have all been busy lobbying for it to happen as soon as safely possible - particularly as the ski season gets under way.

 On Monday, Prime Minister Jacinda Ardern said being able to do so safely remained the key factor, citing the recent outbreak in Victoria as putting the brakes on the idea.